njlyon0/supportR/README.md

 ## Installation

-You can install the development version of helpeR from [GitHub](https://github.com/) with:
+You can install the development version of `helpR` from [GitHub](https://github.com/) with:

 ``` r